ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Interviews with Real-World Users

 We list interview participants in Table~\ref{tab:interviewees}, with use cases and nodes used.
 The Outcome column suggests the actionable value that \oursystem{} provided.
 Note that Q1 and Q2's primary use case was building on the source code to enable their HCI research project.
 All six users of the \emph{interface} found it especially useful for prototyping and iterating on prompts and pipelines (e.g., Q5: \quo{I see the use case for \oursystem{} as a very good prompt prototyping environment}).
-Some remarked on its positioning as a rapid prototyping tool missing from the wider LLMOps ecosystem, a tool they used \quo{until I get to the point where I can actually write it into hard code} (Q4).
-Three especially appreciated how \emph{few} nodes there were in \oursystem{} given its relative power, compared to other node-based interfaces (e.g., Q8: \quo{It's impressive.
-What you're able to accomplish with so few different types of nodes.}) They worried that adding too many new nodes would make the interface more daunting for new users.
+Usage reflected modes of \emph{limited evaluation} and \emph{iterative refinement}, with multiple participants describing a prompt/evaluate/visualize/revise loop: query LLM(s), evaluate responses and view the plot, then refine prompts or change models, until one reaches the desired results.
+For instance, Q3 described tweaking a prompt template until the LLM output in a consistent format, facilitated by maximizing 100\% bars in a Vis Node across all input data.
+Some participants saw \oursystem{} as a rapid prototyping tool missing from the wider LLMOps ecosystem, a tool they used \quo{until I get to the point where I can actually write it into hard code} (Q4).
+Three appreciated how \emph{few} nodes there were in \oursystem{} given its relative power, compared to other node-based interfaces (e.g., Q8: \quo{It's impressive.
+What you're able to accomplish with so few}).
+They worried that adding too many new nodes would make the interface more daunting for new users.
 Q4 and Q7 found it more effective than Jupyter notebooks (Q7: \quo{I enjoyed \oursystem{}... because I could run the whole workflow over and over again, and... in Jupyter, that was not easy}).
-Three interviewees also used it for comparing model performance.
-Like in-lab participants, interviewees also encountered usability and conceptual issues; the most common problems were due to the visibility of features implicit template variables, template chaining, and metavariables.
 In the rest of this section, we expand upon differences from our in-lab study.